I’ve made a couple of different chocolate cakes before, but this Easy Chocolate Cake has just become my go-to recipe.

 - Sift flour, cocoa, baking powder, baking soda, and espresso powder into a large bowl or the bowl of a stand mixer.
 Add the salt and sugar and whisk to combine (or use the paddle attachment of your electric mixer).

 - In a separate bowl combine milk, vegetable oil, eggs, and vanilla and whisk until combined.
 Add to flour mixture and whisk (or beat in the electric mixer on medium speed) until well combined.
 Carefully add the boiling water and stir (or beat on a low speed) until combined.
 Once combined, whisk vigorously (or beat on high speed) to add air to the batter for about 1 minute.
+NB: You'll find the batter a bit wetter than average due to the amount of liquid in it.
+This is perfectly normal.

 - In the bowl of an electric mixer using paddle attachment (or using an electric hand mixer with a large bowl), beat together 8 oz creamcheese with 8 Tbsp butter on medium/high speed until creamy (3 min), scraping down the bowl as needed.